Visiting Lyon Solo: Guide, Strolls and Tips

 Between the silent passageways of Vieux-Lyon, the artistic vibrancy of the Croix-Rousse slopes, and the tranquil banks of the Rhône, the capital of Gaul reveals its most beautiful secrets to those who take the time to observe it alone.
 In this guide, I've gathered my favorite places for leisurely strolls, museums conducive to contemplation, and lively spots where you feel perfectly at ease, even with only a book for company.

-✨ What you'll find in this guide:
+What you will find in this guide:

 - Contemplative itineraries: The best walks for getting happily lost.